Best Schools in Riyadh: What Expats Need to Know

 Established: 1979

-Districts: four sites in four districts...
-Al Hamra, Ghirnatah, Diplomatic Quarter (DQ) & Al Sharq
+Districts: four campus across the city...
+Al Hamra, Al Waha, Diplomatic Quarter (DQ) & Al Sharq

 Why we rate it: Solid, reputable, and community-minded.
 BISR is a trusted name with multiple campuses and a no-fuss British approach.
 Loved by embassy families and those seeking stability.